flashwing-04/showtime-website/content/ws23/master/m4-gamingforthefuture/_index.md

 {{</gallery>}}

 {{<section title="Technologies">}}
-For this project we used mainly the Unity Engine to develop the game.
+For this project, we used mainly the Unity Engine to develop the game.
-Other programs that we used were Figma,Photoshop and Excel.
+Other programs that we used were Figma, Photoshop and Excel.
 Sometimes we had to use Blender as well.
 Coding was done in Rider, Visual Studio.
 Discord was used for communication.
 {{<image src="Tech.png" alt="Profile screen" caption="Tech Stack">}}